Last updated on June 13th, 2021 at 01:10 pm

 While in San Diego, you can Uber around easily and have access to the beach.

-These are amazing locations to wet your feet for first time solo travelers.
+These are amazing locations to wet your feet for first time solo travel.

 Are any of these places on your bucket list?
 Comment below and let us know.